csci-1301/csci-1301.github.io/docs/topics_list.md

 - Binary arithmetic operators: `*`, `/`, `%`, `+`, `-`
 - Unary arithmetic operators: `++`, `--`
-- The difference between postfix and infix notation for unary operators :question:
+- The difference between postfix and infix notation for unary operators ❓
 - Comparison operators: `!=`, `==`, `>`, `>=`, `<`, `<=`
 - Boolean logical operators: `&&`, `||`, `!`
 - Precedence and "validity" of some expressions (typically, `!
 2 < 3` is not a valid expression)